 - Capital Expenditure: Capital expenditures include money your business spends on fixed assets, like land, real estate, or equipment.
 You can find your capital expenditure on the Statement of Cash Flows.

 With that knowledge in hand, the basic formula for free cash flow looks like this:

 Free Cash Flow = Net income + Depreciation/Amortization – Change in Working Capital – Capital Expenditure

 Let’s take a look at an example of that formula in the real world.
-Randi’s a freelance graphic designer—she needs to calculate her free cash flow to see if hiring a virtual assistant (for 10 hours a month) to handle client admin tasks is financially feasible.
+Randi’s a freelance graphic designer—she needs to calculate her free cash flow to see if hiring a virtual assistant for 10 hours a month is financially feasible.

 Her financials for the year look like this: